 It’s much more useful to contemplate a bike that does seem to have a soul and reverse-engineer just why that is.
 In my case, that bike is a new-to-me 2001 Litespeed Tuscany with 10-speed Record and a smattering of components that span the last two decades.
 Aesthetically speaking, it’s far from exquisite; rather, it’s purposeful, utilitarian, possibly even ugly.
 But there’s just something about it that connects with me in a way few bikes ever have, and as far as I can tell, here’s why.

 I didn’t go out shopping for this bike.
 In a way, it came to me.
-(I just so happened to have a wooden bicycle that the NYC vintage bike shop Classic Cycle wanted for their museum collection, and they offered it in trade.
+(I just so happened to have a wooden bicycle that the vintage bike shop Classic Cycle, in Bainbridge, Washington, wanted for their museum collection, and they offered it in trade.
 I gladly accepted, because when it comes to bike frames, titanium > wood.)
 I also didn’t choose the components, or even test ride the bike before taking delivery of it.
 Instead, I just snatched it up when the opportunity presented itself.
 Or, if you prefer parables: the seed grew, I knew not how; but when it was ripe I grabbed my sickle, because the harvest had come.

 It Tells a Story